DES Follow-up Clinic

-* often history is uncertain and patients want clarification as to whether she is likely to be exposed or not.
+* often history is uncertain and patients want clarification as to whether they are likely to be exposed or not.

 Please complete and fax the Fast Fax Referral form

-Please contact Dr Ross Pagano directly for all DES related issues.
+Please contact the DES follow-up clinic enquiries number for all DES related issues.

 This information is for women who have recently been informed that they may have been exposed to DES (di-ethyl-stilboestrol or stilboestrol).
 This DES exposure fact sheet discusses the importance of being under the care of medical professionals experienced in DES exposed women and the treatments and examinations they will need.